JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 ### Y axis limits

 `comp_settings.ylimits` is an optional setting where you can provide a y limit that you want applied across all plots.
-This may not always make sense, so if you want y limits to be set by matlab, you should set this to [0 0].
+This may not always make sense, so if you want y limits to be set by MATLAB, you should set this to [0 0].
 Otherwise, you can provide whatever numbers make sense for you.

 Example:
 `comp_settings.ylimits = [0 0];`